RadiumP/jekyll-theme-pdz/_posts/2019-02-13-quick-markdown-example.md

 layout: post
 title:  "Quick Markdown Example"
 date:   2019-02-13
+post-cover: /demo/img/header-03.jpg
+tags: jekyll markdown example
+summary : true
 ---

-This is intended as a quick reference and showcase.
+This is designed as a quick reference and allows you to easily configure your jekyll website.

 # h1 Heading
 ## h2 Heading